 The 3000 was supposed to take over most of the chores, but has not gotten much use since I bought it.
-The engine has been making too much noise and smoke for me to get comfortable working it very hard or very much.
+The engine has been making too much noise for me to get comfortable working it very hard or very much.
 As seen in this photo the 2N and 8N have continued to be my workers.
 The solution is to pull the 3000 apart, figure out what it needs, and either fix it or part it out.

 It took a few weekends to clear a spot in the shed to do engine work.
 The V8 project is almost ready for a test drive.
 The only thing holding that up is the endless list of other things that need fixin'.

 The Ford Tractor Service Manual shows a typical front split (engine/tranny) and a rear split (tranny/diff).
 This will be a modified front split.
 It looks like the only reason to ever do a front split (the way it is shown in the manual) is if the only thing needing service is the clutch/flywheel.
-It will be much easier to remove those large bolts in the front axle carrier while the tractor is mostly in one piece.
+It should be much easier to remove those large bolts in the front axle carrier while the tractor is mostly in one piece.
 Removing pieces one-at-a-time makes it easier to clean and decide what needs repair, replacement, or only cleaning and painting.

 1 - A 4-foot piece of 1-1/2" heavy wall pipe.
 This will be an extension handle for your breaker bar.